dgn2/IS607_Assignment_13/README.md

 # Relational versus Graph Database

-Although we can use a relational database to model the relationships represented in the graph database above, a relational database requires JOIN statements that slow performance considerably ()as compared to a graph database) as we scale our application.
-Given that graph databases can be implemented in a fully ACID-compliant manner, a graph database is a better choice providing significantly improved query performance as we scale the application and a more parsimonious model that can easily be understood and discussed not only within the technology function, but also across the entire business.
+Although we can use a relational database to model the relationships represented in the graph database above, a relational database requires JOIN statements that slow performance considerably as we scale our application (as compared to a graph database).
+Given that graph databases can be implemented in a fully ACID-compliant manner, a graph database is a better choice than a relational database for this application, providing significantly improved query performance as we scale the application and a more parsimonious model that can easily be understood and discussed not only within the technology function, but also across the entire business.

 ## Cypher Queries